dlm1223/nfl-simulation/README.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     ##
-    ## Residual standard error: 0.01798 on 344 degrees of freedom
+    ## Residual standard error: 0.01791 on 344 degrees of freedom
-    ## Multiple R-squared:  0.7394, Adjusted R-squared:  0.7356
+    ## Multiple R-squared:  0.7382, Adjusted R-squared:  0.7344
-    ## F-statistic: 195.2 on 5 and 344 DF,  p-value: < 0.00000000000000022
+    ## F-statistic:   194 on 5 and 344 DF,  p-value: < 0.00000000000000022

 Based on this above model, I’m going to assume long passes have a sack rate of 2x that of short passes.
 So for example, if a state had 30 short, 30 long and 12 sacks, I say 4 were short, 8 were long attempts.
 This is just a way for me to attribute sacks, I think it is somewhat reasonable.
-The 2x parameter is something that I can experiment with to see how it affects the results.
+The 2x might be wrong but it is just a parameter that I can experiment with to see how it affects the results.
 After attributing the sacks I end up with this:

 <table class="table table-striped table-hover table-condensed table-responsive" style="margin-left: auto; margin-right: auto;">
 <thead>